raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 --- /task ---

-The code only says to turn the LED on and off when the button is being pressed but as long as the button is pressed those instructions will keep repeating, making the LED flash.
+The code only says to turn the LED on and off when the button is being pressed.
+However, as long as the button is pressed those instructions repeat themselves and as a result the LED flash.

-Since the last LED instruction is to `turn LED 4 off`{:class="block3extensions"}.
-The LED will always be off when the button is not being pressed.
+The last LED instruction is to `turn LED 4 off`{:class="block3extensions"}.
+Therefore,the LED will always be off when the button is not  pressed.

 --- task ---

 Reverse the position of the two `turn LED 4 on & off`{:class="block3extensions"} blocks.

-Can you see what effect this will have?
+Can you see what the effect will be?

 ```blocks3
 when flag clicked